 Overview

-When using the Bazaarvoice Conversations API a 'display request' is a request that returns consumer generated content (CGC) intended for display in your application.
-A display request is accomplished by performing an HTTP GET request that includes a content type, an API version, and your API Passkey.
+When using the Bazaarvoice Conversations API a 'display request' is a request that returns user-generated content (UGC) intended for display in your application.
+A display request is accomplished by performing an HTTP GET request that includes a content type, an API version and your API Passkey.

 GET https://stg.api.bazaarvoice.com/data/[ContentType].json?ApiVersion=[LatestApiVersion]&Passkey=[YourApiKey]